Can tides explain the low dark matter density in Fornax?: Summary and Conclusions

 \section{Summary and Conclusions}

-Fornax is one of the largest and brightest dwarf satellites in the Milky Way, making it a prime target for spectroscopic and photometric studies that over the years have provided an abundance of data.
-In particular, the measurements of the motions of individual stars in Fornax have been used to place constraints on its underlying gravitational potential.
+Fornax is one of the largest and brightest dwarf satellites of the Milky Way, making it a prime target for spectroscopic and photometric studies that over the years have provided an abundance of data.
+In particular, measurements of the motions of individual stars in Fornax have been used to place constraints on its underlying gravitational potential.
 For example, \citet{heating} have found that Fornax must have a low inner dark matter density, which could be a signature of a dark matter `core' in its central regions.
-Core formation is at odds with the predictions of dark-matter-only CDM $N$-body simulations.

-In this work, we test an alternative scenario in which the low inferred density in Fornax owes instead due to tidal effects.
+In this work, we have tested an alternative scenario in which the low inferred density in Fornax is due to tidal effects.
 This was disfavoured by \citet{heating}, who argued that the proper motions, star formation history and inferred pre-infall halo mass of Fornax are inconsistent with this interpretation.
 We tested this on a large sample of dwarf galaxies selected from the APOSTLE suite of cosmological $N$-body hydrodynamic simulations in Local Group-like environments.
 We find the following:

-\begin{itemize} \item We confirm that the star formation history of Fornax is indeed consistent with that of a dwarf galaxy that is a satellite of the Milky Way in our simulations (see right panel of Fig.~\ref{fig2}). \\
+\begin{itemize} \item We confirm that the star formation history of Fornax is consistent with that of a dwarf galaxy that is a satellite of the Milky Way in our simulations (see right panel of Fig.~\ref{fig2}). \\

-\item Close matches to Fornax in {\it both} visible magnitude, $M_V$, and circular velocity at the half-light radius of Fornax, $V_{\rm circ}(\rm{947~pc})$, are quite rare in our simulations (see left panel of Fig.~\ref{fig2}); however we find 9 Fornax analogues (2 of which are particularly close matches).
-These analogues also have inferred orbital apo- and pericentres compatible with Fornax data \citep{helmiGaia,fritz}. \\
+\item Close matches to Fornax in {\it both} visible magnitude, $M_V$, and circular velocity at the half-light radius, $V_{\rm circ}(\rm{947~pc})$, are quite rare in our simulations (see left panel of Fig.~\ref{fig2}); however we find 9 Fornax analogues (2 of which are particularly close matches).
+These analogues also have inferred orbital apo- and pericentres compatible with Fornax data \citep{helmiGaia,fritz,gaia_edr3_pm}. \\

 \item By examining mass loss from dwarf galaxies with orbital properties consistent with those measured for Fornax, we show that, even at large present-day pericentres, dwarf satellites can suffer significant mass loss.
-We find that, for galaxies on Fornax-like orbits (independently of mass), 43~per~cent lose more than 50~per~cent of their mass within 1~kpc (see Fig.\ref{fig3}).\\
+We find that, for galaxies on Fornax-like orbits (independently of mass), 26~per~cent lose more than 50~per~cent of their mass within 1~kpc (see Fig.\ref{fig3}).\\